The trouble with uric acid crystals is you know they are there. But you cannot see them.

 Computed Tomography will detect uric acid crystals at very low volumes.
 It also shows clearly when these deposits start growing into bone – a much earlier recognition of bone damage compared to x-ray.
 Though this early detection of deposits allows urate treatment to start before gout causes permanent damage, the scarcity of suitable equipment limits this to the lucky few.

-Leave this page to browse the uric acid crystals in the Understanding Uric Acid Section.
+Leave Uric Acid Crystals to read the Understanding Uric Acid Section.

 Uric Acid Crystals Imaging References